2022 Park Specific Stipulations

 - Ground fires are permitted only in Dyea Campground in rings provided for that purpose.

-- Holder shall report all encounters and incidents with bears occurring anywhere within the legislative boundaries of the park, irrespective of land ownership, to NPS in as timely a manner as circumstances will allow.
+- Holder shall report all encounters and incidents with bears to NPS in as timely a manner as circumstances will allow.
+Barring extenuating circumstances, encounters shall be reported to the NPS within 24 hours, and incidents within one to three hours.
 For the purposes of this section, an incident includes any sighting that involves a bear exhibiting conditioned, habituated, or aggressive behavior toward humans, property damage, or a bear obtaining food from human sources.
-NPS Report forms will be provided to Holders during the annual pre-season orientation meeting.
+NPS Report forms will be provided to holders during the annual pre-season orientation meeting.

 - This Authorization is valid for business operations within the Dyea and Chilkoot Trail Unit only (i.e. does not authorize business operations within the Skagway and White Pass Units) in Klondike Gold Rush NHP.